Chances are, your home is one of the millions of dwellings in the United States that is under-insulated.

 Most existing homes in the Allentown, Bethlehem and Lehigh Valley area are not insulated as well as they should be.
 If you want to substantially reduce energy costs and decrease the amount of energy required for heating and cooling, this is a great place to start.

-Blown-in fiberglass covers every nook and cranny in the attic space, even those inaccessible areas.
+Blown-in fiberglass insulation covers every nook and cranny in the attic space, even those inaccessible areas.
 It can be installed directly over the existing insulation.
-It can also be blown-in to the side walls of existing homes.
+It can also be blown into the side walls of existing homes.

 With this in mind, attics need to be insulated to the highest R-value because of its critical location in the flow pattern.
 In addition, a well insulated attic must be adequately ventilated to prevent moisture accumulation and promote proper air movement.

 We recommend that homeowners insulate their attics to meet the standard state energy code of R-38 or greater.
 The higher the R-Value, the greater the insulation power.